 Cenderitide - We acquired the rights to Cenderitide in 2006, and have incurred substantial losses surrounding the development of the product to date.
 Prior to the merger between Capricor and Nile, Nile had incurred approximately \$19.9 million in expenses directly relating to the Cenderitide development program through September 30, 2013.
-We recently announced completion of enrollment of a Phase II study with Cenderitide.
+We recently completed enrollment of the first cohort of a Phase II trial which enrolled 14 patients with stable, chronic heart failure.
+Capricor has decided to conduct an additional small cohort in the study to further assess the safety and efficacy of this product candidate, which will include higher dose levels of Cenderitide.
 We expect to spend approximately \$1.0 million to \$2.0 million during 2015 in development expenses related to the Cenderitide clinical program.
-Capricor will determine whether to conduct additional clinical studies to further assess the safety and efficacy of this product candidate.
+Following these studies, Capricor will determine whether to conduct additional clinical studies to further assess the safety and efficacy of this product candidate.